OT-CONTAINER-KIT/redis-operator/charts/redis-operator/README.md

 - Helm v3+
 - Kubernetes v1.16+
-- If you intend to use the cert-manager, ensure that the cert-manager CRDs are installed before deploying the redis-operator.
+- If you plan to use cert-manager integration (certmanager.enabled=true), cert-manager must be pre-installed in your cluster

 ## Source Code